China's protests: Blank paper becomes the symbol of rare demonstrations

 Activists held the paper aloft after authorities banned slogans and phrases associated with the mass protest movement of 2019 that saw the city grind to a halt and officials violently clamp down on demonstrators.

-The BBC's China correspondent Stephen McDonnell says the gesture is not only a statement about the silencing of dissent, but also "an up yours to the authorities, as if to say 'are you going to arrest me for holding a sign saying nothing?'"
+Some have argued that the gesture is not only a statement about the silencing of dissent, but also a challenge to authorities, as if to say 'are you going to arrest me for holding a sign saying nothing?'"

 Johnny, a 26-year old demonstrator in Beijing, told the Reuters news agency that the paper had come to "represent everything we want to say but cannot say".

-The trend has also seen China's massive internet censorship machine kick into gear.
-On Weibo, the country's main social media outlet, mentions of "White Paper" have been scrubbed, attracting the anger of users.
+Kerry Allen, the BBC's China media analyst, observed that Chinese censorship officials have gone into overdrive on the country's social media platforms.

+"Tens of millions of posts have been filtered from search results," she said. "'Blank sheet of paper' and 'white paper' now also only show sparing results."

-"If you fear a blank sheet of paper, you are weak inside," one person wrote.
+The censors scrubbing of social media has provoked anger online, with one user writing that "if you fear a blank sheet of paper, you are weak inside".

+Meanwhile, paper maker Shanghai M&G Stationary was forced to deny rumours that it had taken all A4 paper off shelves for national security reasons.
+M&G officials said production and operation was all normal and that they had notified police of a forged document circulating online which had kick-started the rumour.

-But the sign has also become a lighting rod for abuse from those still loyal to the central government and angered by the waves of protest.
+But the blank sign has also become a lighting rod for abuse from those still loyal to the central government and angered by the waves of protest.

 One video, thought to be filmed on Saturday at the Communication University of China in the eastern city of Nanjing, showed an unidentified man angrily snatching a blank piece of paper from a protester before storming away.

-In another video from later that night, dozens of more students were seen on the campus holding pieces of white paper, standing in silence.
+In another video from later that night, dozens more students were seen on the campus holding pieces of white paper, standing in silence.

-Demonstrators - hamstrung by Beijing's censorship machine - have also turned to other forms of anti-government expression, including sarcastic expressions of support for China's harsh Covid policies.
+Demonstrators - hamstrung by Beijing's censorship machine - have also turned to other forms of anti-government comment, including sarcastic expressions of support for China's harsh Covid policies.

-In one case, after officials ordered dozens of white sheet sporting protesters to stop signing anti-lockdown slogans they responded with sarcastic chants of "more Lockdowns" and "I want to do a Covid test".
+In one case, after officials ordered dozens of white sheet-sporting protesters to stop signing anti-lockdown slogans they responded with sarcastic chants of "more lockdowns" and "I want to do a Covid test".

-And at Tsinghua University some students were seen holding pieces of paper with the Friedmann equations scrawled on them, which explain how the universe evolves over time.
+And at Tsinghua University some students were seen holding pieces of paper with Friedmann equations scrawled on them, in which the Russian physicist and mathematician explains how the universe evolves over time.

 The use of the equation is understood to be a play on the words "Free man".